joseotaviorf/oh-my-pi/dags/primitives/enrich_search/enrich_search.md

 ## Enrich Search
 ### Purpose

+1. This pipeline calculates the metrics for search analysis and monitoring.
+2. This pipeline calculates the metrics for search experimentation (AB Tests).
-Then this pipeline calculates the target used to monitor online search.
+3This pipeline calculates the target used to monitor online search.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>